jaitlimaye/jaitlimaye/README.md

 ### Hi there 👋, my name is Jait 🙌
 #### I am currently a Fullstack Developer at <a href="https://fixxi.repair/">Fixxi Technologies</a>
-I am an ambitious and motivated software developer who is quick to adapt to new technology
+I am an ambitious and motivated software developer who is quick to adapt to new technologies
 <br />
 <br />

-**Languages and Tools:**
 <br />

    <img src="https://github.com/devicons/devicon/blob/master/icons/nextjs/nextjs-original.svg" title="nextjs" alt="nextjs" width="40" height="40"/>&nbsp;